 Because the rear suspension will absorb most of the energy resulting from the shocks associated with riding on rough terrain your knees, ankles, and lower back will be protected.

 Of course, when you bottom out your rear suspension the shock will be transferred right into your feet and this will be felt in all your joints and your lower back if you are sitting on the saddle.

 This is especially important if you are a beginner and you don’t know when to ride standing up and your lower back is forced to absorb big shocks.

-A full-suspension MTB is perfect for beginners that suffer from lower back pain but is detrimental for beginners that have a healthy back because it will be harder for them to learn when to get out of the saddle.
+A full-suspension MTB is perfect for beginners who suffer from lower back pain but is detrimental for beginners who have a healthy back because it will be harder for them to learn when to get out of the saddle.